Carleslc/AudioToText/README.md

 If you exceed your free quota you can upgrade to _DeepL API Pro_ or try using the [Free Translator Files](https://www.deepl.com/translator/files) web feature uploading the generated transcripts.

-See [**this example**](examples/spanish-to-english-deepl) of a transcription of a video file in Spanish and translation to English using DeepL.
+See [**this example**](examples/multiple-files) with audio transcriptions in different languages using Whisper and translation to spanish using DeepL.

 ### **Save transcripts** to different formats